Lost packages. Damaged products and shipping containers. Hidden fees. The shipping industry in a nutshell.

 Since shipping costs are largely based on shipment weight and distance, one method for finding an appropriate shipping rate is to determine the average weight of your shipments (based on the weight of your products and which combination of products customers usually order).

-Average Order Weight = (Catalogue Weight / # of Products) x Average Order Size
+Average Order Weight = (Catalog Weight / # of Products) x Average Order Size

 Once you’ve found your average order weight, contact your mail carrier to find out how much it would cost to ship a package of that weight.
 Be sure to check how much your carrier would charge for shipping to all of your shipping zones.

-Remember: This is just one way for finding your average shipping rate and there are many different ways to calculate it based on your industry and business model.
+Remember: This is just one way for finding your average shipping rate, and there are many different ways to calculate it based on your industry and business model.
+Costs fluctuate depending on which shipping company you choose.

 If you haven’t had any sales or orders yet, it’s a safe bet to just base your average order weight on the average weight of your products.